 #2 The Site of Fort Gratiot was No Accident

-Gratiot came up the river from Detroit in May 1814 and selected as a site close to the place where 128 years before the French had erected Fort St. Joseph, (also known as Fort Duluth), on the west shore of St. Clair River about 1,000 feet below the narrow entrance from the lake to the river and on the high bank separated from the water’s edge by a few yards of low sandy ground.
+Gratiot came up the river from Detroit in May 1814 and was selected as a site close to the place where 128 years before the French had erected Fort St. Joseph, (also known as Fort Duluth), on the west shore of St. Clair River about 1,000 feet below the narrow entrance from the lake to the river and on the high bank separated from the water’s edge by a few yards of low sandy ground.

 The French first established Fort St. Joseph to secure the control of the river and the fur trade of the Northwest.
 It also prevented the English from trafficking with the western tribes.
 In June 1686, M. du Luth, then in command at Fort Mackinac, received orders from M. de Nonville, the Governor of New France, to establish a fort on the “Detroit of Lake Erie”.